-Forty-six total credits are required to complete the MBA, including 9 elective credits.
+Between 14 and 18 total courses are required to complete the MBA, including 8 elective courses or 24 credits.
 Required courses include:

 - Marketing Management

 Business students may take relevant nonbusiness courses in other departments.
-The minimum time permitted to complete the master’s degree program attending full time is 3 semesters; maximum, 5 years.
+The minimum time permitted to complete the master’s degree program attending full time is 1 year; maximum, 5 years.
+For students attending part time, the minimum is 1<1/2> years; maximum, 5 years.

-In a recent year there were 35 total full-time graduate business faculty, all of whom hold a doctorate.
-Faculty salaries are rated average for Category IIA institutions, based on the AAUP rating system.
-Average number of courses faculty teach is 2; average business class size is 29.
+There are 63 total full-time graduate business faculty, of whom 97% hold a doctorate; there are 55 part-time faculty, of whom 50% hold a doctorate.
+Faculty salaries are rated average for Category I institutions, based on the AAUP rating system.
+Average number of courses faculty teach is 6; average business class size is 28.

-A bachelor’s degree is required, along with a GMAT score of 400.
-The formula for using the GPA and GMAT scores is (200 x GPA) + GMAT, or minimum 950, or (200 x GPA for last 1.00 hours) + GMAT, or minimum 1050.
-Most important admissions factors are academic accomplishments and ability, GMAT results, and grades in upper-level courses.
-A strong mathematics background is required.
+A bachelor’s degree is required, along with a GPA of 2.7 and a GMAT score of 450.
+The formula for using the GPA and GMAT scores is (200 x GPA) + GMAT.
+Most important admissions factors are academic accomplishments and ability, GMAT results, and work experience.
+A strong mathematics background is not required.

-The number of applicants for the 2006-2007 class was 95; 84 were accepted; 72 enrolled.
-The average GPA was 3.0.
+The number of applicants for the 2006-2007 class was 717; 519 were accepted; 314 enrolled.
+The average GPA was 3.2; average GMAT score was 540.
 Transfers are accepted.
-Minority students are actively recruited.
+Minority students are actively recruited by advertisements in minority-oriented media and attendance at minority-oriented recruiting fairs.

-Students may begin the MBA program in the fall, spring, and summer.
-To apply, students must submit an application form, a transcript, GMAT scores, and a nonrefundable application fee of $25.
-Students are notified of the admissions decision within 2 weeks of total package submission.
-The latest acceptable test date for fall entry is open.
-Once accepted, students may defer admission within 5 years of GMAT score date.
+Students may begin the MBA program in the fall, winter, spring, and summer.
+To apply, students must submit an application form, a transcript, GMAT scores, a nonrefundable application fee of $50, 2 letters of recommendation, and a personal essay.
+The application deadlines are August 1 for fall entry; October 1, winter; February 1, spring; May 1, summer.
+Students are notified of the admissions decision 2 weeks after all materials are received.
+The latest acceptable test date for fall entry is July.
+Once accepted, students may defer admission for approximately 1 year with permission.

-In a recent year, all of the graduate business school class were enrolled full time; 90% have had an average of 5 years of full-time work experience prior to entering graduate school.
-The greatest percentage of students were from Alabama (75%).
-Forty-two percent were women, 9% were minorities, and 12% were foreign nationals.
-The average age at entrance is 29; ages range from 21 to 53.
-Twenty percent enter directly from undergraduate school; 5% already have a graduate degree.
-About 5% of entering students leave by the end of the first year due to academic or personal reasons; 75% remain to receive their degree.
-In a recent year, 103 graduate business degrees were awarded.
+Twenty-five percent of the current graduate business school class are enrolled full time; 95% have had an average of 5 years of full-time work experience prior to entering graduate school, a factor preferred by the school.
+The greatest percentage of students are from Illinois (67%).
+Forty-nine percent are women, 20% are minorities, and 15% are foreign nationals.
+The average age at entrance is 27; ages range from 22 to 52.
+Eight percent enter directly from undergraduate school; 4% already have a graduate degree.
+Students’ undergraduate majors were as follows: 49%, business; 14%, economics; 10%, math and science; 9%, social sciences; 8%, liberal arts; 7%, engineering; and 3%, miscellaneous.
+About 5% of entering students leave by the end of the first year due to academic or personal reasons; 90% remain to receive their degree.
+In 2006, 329 graduate business degrees were awarded.